Buying a new bike is a big decision.

-Tommaso Bikes has been around since 1985, specializing in manufacturing top-notch road bikes.
+Tommaso Bikes has been around since 1985, specializing in manufacturing great value road bikes.
 They are an Italian bicycle company and combine traditional Italian design with craftsmanship since all of the bikes are assembled in-house.
-They started out producing steel frames, but quickly shifted to aluminum and carbon models, as the industry demands change.
-They offer their bikes at accessible rates, which makes them attractive to riders around the world.
-The best-selling models are Forcella and Imola.

-Wilier is another iconic race bike brand (Since 1906) with a handful of high-end road, gravel, mountain and triathlon bikes on their range.
+Wilier is another iconic race bike for it’s durability (Since 1906) with a handful of high-end road, gravel, mountain and triathlon bikes on their range.
 Definitely worth a read if you are into bike brands with quite a divine historical background.

 Today, woom kids bikes are already popular in continental Europe but are slowly taking over the rest of the world as well.

 - Strictly carbon mountain bikes